 In his comprehensive survey of Aboriginal architecture in Australia, Memmott (2022) describes many forms of rain and shade shelters from across the continent.
 Circular and oval shapes dominate, and their sizes are small.
 Internal hearths are rare, as are settlements with pits.
-Australia was first settled ~50ka (O'Connell & Allen 1998), before the oldest artificial dwellings are found in Europe.
+Australia was first settled ~50ka (O'Connell & Allen 1998), before the oldest artificial dwellings in Europe.
 The first Australians were moving from one non-storage area, south-east Asia, to another (Figure 9), only breaching the 35o threshold when they walked to Tasmania, ~40ka, then part of the palaeo-continent of Sahul (Cosgrove 1999).
-Archaeological evidence for dwellings is scant and most are recent in age (O'Connor 1987).
+Archaeological evidence for dwellings is scant and most are recent (O'Connor 1987).
 Australia has a dynamic deep history with archaeological evidence for intensification in food extraction during the Holocene (Lourandos 1997), leading Memmott (2022, 346) to propose that ‘places of economic intensification are most likely to be places of architectural intensification’.
 Intensification can also increase the length of time spent in seasonal settlements.
 It remains to be seen through future fieldwork if such linked intensification is older than 10ka and if, in Australia, it forms another exception to the presence of storage among hunters and gatherers above the 35oS threshold (Figure 9; Table 4).

 Micro scale internal, gendered spaces